 Normal work related stress and pressures are only to be expected and can help to keep us motivated and engaged.
-However, excessive and sustained pressure can cause high levels of stress that can have a severely detrimental effect on employee well-being.
-Stress is a silent problem for many workplaces and is frequently misunderstood or unrecognized.
+However, excessive and sustained pressure can cause high levels of stress that can have a severely detrimental effect on employee wellbeing and mental health at work.
+Stress is a silent problem for many workplaces and is frequently misunderstood or recognised.

 According to the HSE's formal definition, work related stress is: "The adverse reaction people have to excessive pressures or other types of demand placed on them at work."

 Ignored or poorly handled, it can become a blind spot that can cost your business a lot of money.

 Related article: Signs of work-related stress in employees

 That is because it may not only lead to sickness absence, but also to staff working whilst mentally unwell, leading to low productivity and poor performance.

 But just how much of an impact does this really have?

 The facts on the scale and cost of stress-related sickness absence speak for themselves.

 According to a recent Labour Force Survey (Work related stress depression or anxiety